top of page

 Year: 2014

-Structural Reinforcements Project: Superlimão and Ricardo Zulkes
+Structural Reinforcements: Superlimão and Ricardo Zulkes

 Steel Structure Project: Exata Engenharia e Assessoria